andresilvapimentel/endocrine-disruption-explainer/README.md

 # Documentation

 The complete documentation about how to run the Endocrine Disruption Explainer protocol and several tutorials is being developed.
+The article is now published on line: https://doi.org/10.1021/envhealth.4c00218

 # Get help